North America:1 (800) 942-7767 International:+1 (937) 778-4200

 In the spirit of spring cleaning, now’s a great time to freshen up your aircraft inside and out.
 Start by washing the exterior of your airplane to remove any insects, dirt, or dust that may have accumulated during storage.
 We recommend cleaning your aircraft propeller using a mild solution of dish soap and water.
 (Just make sure to wash the blades in a downward direction to ensure soapy water doesn’t run into the propeller hub!)

 When it comes to the interior, remove any trash, vacuum thoroughly, and wipe down surfaces.
 This is a good time to check the logbooks and records — including your propeller owner’s manual and logbook.
-If your prop is approaching TBO, schedule your overhaul service at the Hartzell Service Center or one of our Recommended Service Facilities.
-This way, you can avoid prolonged downtime and make the most of the summer flying season!
+If your prop is approaching TBO, schedule your overhaul service at the Hartzell Service Center or one of the shops in our Hartzell Global Services network.
+You could also choose from one of the independently-owned facilities in our Recommended Service Facilities (RSF) network.
+Being proactive about any service means you can avoid prolonged downtime and make the most of the summer flying season.

 #2: Inspect Carefully